Course Content and Outcome Guide for AVS 137

 - Special Fee:

 Course DescriptionIntroduces aerodynamics.
 Explores various concepts and theories relevant to modern aviation.
-Open to the general public (no math prerequisite.)
 Audit available.

 Addendum to Course Description